apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ##### **Selecting input**

 Often a computation is only interested in a subset of the fields in an input `PCollection`.
 The `Select` transform allows one to easily project out only the fields of interest.
 The resulting `PCollection` has a schema containing each selected field as a top-level field.
 Both top-level and nested fields can be selected.
 For example, in the Purchase schema, one could select only the userId and streetAddress fields as follows

-{{< highlight java >}}
+{{< highlight language="java" >}}
 purchases.apply(Select.fieldNames("userId", "shippingAddress.streetAddress"));
 {{< /highlight >}}